Dhanushkms/avalanche/README.md

 ## Description:

-This Solidity program is a simple ownership contract that demonstrates the basic syntax and functionality of ownership control in Solidity.
+This Solidity program is a simple ownership contract that demonstrates the basic syntax and functionality of ownership control in Solidity..
 The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how to implement ownership control in their smart contracts.The contract has three functions: onlyOwner(), onwerHere(), and Owner(), which can only be called by the owner of the contract.

 ## Brief code Explanation
 The code you provided is a simple Solidity contract that implements ownership.
 It has one state variable, owner, which stores the address of the current owner of the contract.